PEGGY-CAO/7100GUI-18spring/README.md

 # 7100GUI-18spring
 This GUI is designed for EEG test.
-It is used to collect user's data.
+It is used to collect user's data. playMusic.py is used to run the GUI.

+LetItRain.mp3 is used to test.

+Several python packages are imported:

+- pygame, tkinter are used for GUI design.
+- json is used for output to json file.

 It provides several functions: